prestonm44/DM-personal-project/README.md

 ## **BACKEND**

-For this project, I created a total of 5 tables within my Postgres database:
+For this project, I created a total of 5 tables within my PostgreSQL database:
   - access_points
   - access_types
   - buildings